-With the scent of romance still lingering in the air post Valentine’s Day (and a fair scent still lingering in Parliament), it is a timely reminder to ensure that office romances do not turn into workplace headaches.
+With the scent of romance in the air leading up to Valentine’s Day, it is a timely reminder to ensure that office romances do not turn into workplace headaches.
 No workplace is immune from staff either forming, or attempting to form, romantic relationships.
 This can cause a number of issues, from formal Fair Work Commission claims, to actual or perceived breaches of workplace policies, to a disruption to workplace culture.
-The current Barnaby Joyce media storm is a simple case in point.

 Some workplaces do implement policies that prohibit workplace romances.
 These policies can extend to fraternisation among all employees whether romantic or not.
 These policies may also seek to specifically prohibit romantic relationships between managers and subordinates.
 The consequence of engaging in romantic relationships may include redeployment to another role or termination of one person’s employment.

 A shortcoming of these policies is that often romantic relationships may still occur, but be conducted in secret.
 It then becomes difficult for the employer to monitor the compliance of the policy.
 The implementation of the policy may also have the unintended consequence of losing talented and valuable employees.